yassine-turki/ada-template-website/README.md

     </figcaption>
 </figure>

+Oh wow actually it seems that movies with more men tend to generate more revenue, of course...🙄 And after running some hypothesis tests we see get a pearson coefficient of $-0.072$ with p value $4\times 10^{-10}$ and a spearman coefficient of $-0.067$ with p value $8\times10^{-9}$.
+So the correlation is not very strong, but it is statistically significant.

-And is there a correlation between an actress's age and the revenue she generates? \[...
-ALIX\] How are women represented ?
+And is there a correlation between an actress's age and the revenue of the movie in which she plays? \[...
+ALIX\]

+## How are women represented ?

 Okay, so the proportions of women in the movie industry could definitely be better… But now let’s see the types of roles I could have as an actress.
 How will people describe my roles?
 What type of actions will my characters perform?
 To find this out I need to have a way to differentiate female characters from men characters in movies.
 Let me look at the distribution of proportions of female characters in movies.